jylisadoney/intro-excel-2/README.md

-# Introduction to Excel: Part II
+# Introduction to Excel Part II: Advanced Functions, Charts, and Graphs

 Jekyll repository for the "Introduction to Excel Part II: Advanced Functions, Charts, and Graphs" workshop at the University of Idaho Library.